otrv4/otrv4/architecture-decisions/001-security-level.md

 level of a hash is, in general, half the size of the output (because of the birthday paradox), this gives us an expected level of 256.

+// TODO: will the nonce be generated at random, or will it be L?
 We will use XSalsa as the stream cipher because it has a block size of 512 bits compared to AES' 128 block size.
 It is also faster than AES, immune to timing attacks, and its nonce is safely generated at random (since it's